-- Endorses the Draft Gambling Harm Minimisation Policy for community engagement. - Notes that the community engagement period will be for three weeks from Tuesday 9 July until Tuesday 30 July 2024.
+- 1. Endorses the Draft Gambling Harm Minimisation Policy for community consultation with the following changes: - a.
+Removal of item 7.1 - 2.
+Notes that the community consultation period will be for three weeks from Tuesday 9 July until Tuesday 30 July 2024